-4.27 The street was subject to a Townscape Partnership Scheme from 1996 until 2006 that has seen the stonework repaired and traditionally styled joinery reinstated to many of the properties.
+4.26 The cottages and gate lodge are 2 storey buildings with hipped slate roofs and overhanging eaves.
+They are constructed from squared sandstone rubble and dressed quoins and have squat octagonal chimney stacks.
+The cottages have paired central entrance doors many of the properties.
 A number of public realm improvements were also undertaken including the renewal of surfaces, and replacement of street lighting and bollards in a more traditional and sympathetic style.
 Together these works have greatly improved the quality and appearance of the street on this important approach into the Conservation Area.